Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Kernel Approximation for OoD Detection

 Note that ${\bf\tilde U}$ and ${\bf\tilde\Lambda}$ are obtained through the eigendecomposition on the submatrix ${\bf\tilde K}={\bf\tilde U}{\bf\tilde\Lambda}{\bf\tilde U}^\top$ with ${\bf\tilde K}_{ij}=k(\boldsymbol{\tilde z}_i,\boldsymbol{\tilde z}_j)$.
 In this sense, the explicit mapping $\phi_{\rm nys}$ can be adopted as a data-driven approximation towards the Gaussian kernel $k_{\rm gau}$ through the selected $M_n$ landmarks.

 Obviously, the sampling scheme for the landmarks directly determines the approximation performance of $\phi_{\rm nys}$, with studies ranging from naive uniform sampling to more sophisticated strategies \cite{JMLR:v6:drineas05a,kumar2012sampling}.
-Nevertheless, in OoD detection contexts, the approximation performance of the Nystr\"om mapping is no longer the main concern; instead, we aim to identify a set of particular InD landmarks to build the approximated mapping.
-It is expected that the mapped space w.r.t. these specific landmarks can help reflect the InD-OoD disparity and facilitate the subspace learning for effective OoD detection.
+Nevertheless, in OoD detection contexts, the approximation performance of the Nystr\"om mapping is no longer the main concern; instead, we aim to identify a set of particular InD landmarks to build the approximated mapping, such that the mapped space w.r.t. these specific landmarks can help reflect the InD-OoD disparity and facilitate the subspace learning for effective OoD detection.

-In our work, an {\it energy-based} sampling scheme for Nystr\"om is designed, outperforming the naive uniform sampling.
+In this work, an {\it energy-based} sampling scheme is designed for Nystr\"om, tailored to boost OoD detection performance.
 To be specific, we consider the following energy function $E$ applied to the logits of training samples $\{\boldsymbol{x}_i\}_{i=1}^{N_{\rm tr}}$ from the well-trained DNN $f$:

 where $f_i(\boldsymbol{x})$ denotes the $i$-th element of the logits $f(\boldsymbol{x})\in\mathbb{R}^c$ and $T$ indicates the temperature coefficient.
 Here, high-energy samples correspond to those predictions, where the DNN $f$ assigns a dominant logit to one class, implying that those samples are likely from InD.
 In contrast, low-energy samples demonstrate dispersed or nearly uniform logit distributions, indicating that they tend to align with OoD \cite{liu2020energy}.